A thoroughly authentic recipe for Hungary’s national dish, Goulash! The depth and richness of the flavor is simply out-of-this-world delicious!

 Traditional Hungarian goulash is a prime example of how a few simple ingredients, cooked properly, can yield an incredible flavor.
-Though many variations of Hungarian goulash exist, and every cook makes it just a bit differently, this is a traditional, authentic recipe from the heart of Hungary.
+Though many variations of Hungarian goulash exist, and every cook makes it just a bit differently, this is an authentic recipe from the heart of Hungary.

-You already know how much I love Hungary from previous Hungarian recipes I’ve posted so I’ll spare you some of the sentimentality this time.
-Needless to say, Hungary holds a special place in my heart, in my family’s hearts.
-My brother lived there for 2 years as a young man, regularly wrote home to us about his experiences there, the beautiful scenery and breathtaking buildings, his love for the Hungarian people.
-When I visited Budapest I immediately fell in love with it.
-It has become one of my most favorite European cities.
+Hungary holds a special place in my heart and in my family’s hearts.
+My brother lived there for a couple of years and would always describe its beautiful scenery and architecture and his love for the Hungarian people.
+When I visited Budapest for the first time I immediately fell in love with it.
 Its name comes from the two sides of the city (Buda and Pest) separated by the Danube River running through it.
-I don’t know that any city has a more breathtaking site than Budapest’s famous chain bridge, its parliament building, and the incredible Buda Castle.
+With its striking chain bridge, stunning parliament building, and its incredible Buda Castle, Budapest is a breathtaking city.

 Hungary’s history has been one of hardship and heartbreak.
 But the passion and stamina of soul has remained in the hearts of the Hungarian people.
 I’ve always been touched by Hungary’s national anthem, Himnusz, or “hymn”, written by the poet Kölcsey.
 Their anthem is a poetic prayer and unlike most anthems that focus on an expression of national pride, the Hungarian anthem is a direct, heartfelt plea to God.
-In the mid-20th century, during the years of strongest communist rule in Hungary, the words were not song, only the music was played.
+In the mid-20th century, during the years of strongest communist rule in Hungary, the words were not sung, only the music was played.
 The communist government asked two of the most acclaimed artists of that time, a poet and composer, to rewrite the national anthem.
 Both refused.
 The next communist leader also tried, unsuccessfully, to have it changed.
-Hungary’s national anthem remains Himnusz.
-The first three lines:
+And so Hungary’s national anthem remains Himnusz and its first three lines read:

 O God, bless the nation of Hungary